bytescale/bytescale-javascript-sdk/README.md

   &color=ffe400
 ```

-## Authorization
+## Authentication

-The Bytescale JavaScript SDK supports two types of authorization:
+The Bytescale JavaScript SDK supports two types of authentication:

 ### API Keys

-The Bytescale JavaScript SDK automatically adds the `apiKey` from the constructor to the `Authorization` header for all requests made via the SDK.
+The Bytescale JavaScript SDK automatically adds the `apiKey` from the constructor to the `authorization` header for all requests made via the SDK.

 With API key auth, the requester has access to the resources available to the API key: